-Digital technology is a rapidly evolving field, and as adoption has increased all the way down to the consumer level, and more products and services are distributed digitally, so to have the tools organizations use to operate and the products and services they offer.
-But regulating this technology is difficult as it requires a high level of expertise.
-As soon as it uses and vulnerabilities are addressed satisfactorily, a new threat can emerge.
+As the adoption of digital technology has increased, all the way down to the consumer level, the tools organizations use to operate and the products and services they offer must also evolve.
+However, regulating this technology is difficult, as it requires a high level of expertise.
+As soon as vulnerabilities and uses are satisfactorily addressed, new threats can emerge.
 A regulatory change management process in today’s dynamic environment needs to be:

 - Effective.
-Organizations need to develop a greater understanding of changing regulatory requirements and their impact on the organization to empower the organization to be proactive in keeping track of, assessing, communicating, and monitoring the regulatory change.
+To effectively manage regulatory change, organizations need to prioritize understanding changing requirements and their impact on the organization.
+This proactive approach allows for good compliance practices and demonstrates a commitment to regulatory compliance.
 This allows the organization to demonstrate good compliance practices to regulators and officials.

-Keeps-pace with the continuous barrage of changing regulations.
+Keeps pace with the continuous barrage of changing regulations.
 The regulatory landscape continues to grow, and nobody sees any signs of stopping.
-Organizations need an automated system that helps keep track of this overwhelming volume of change.
+Organizations need an automated system that helps track this overwhelming change volume.

 ·Allows the organization to free up misallocated resources to respond to and monitor emerging compliance risks and build on the organization’s operations by providing strategic insights into the business and its risks.

-Organizations need to develop an integrated, agile, and collaborative compliance program and framework like VComply – built on a common information architecture and framework.
-VComply’s system and compliance architecture allows for compliance, risk management and assessment activities to be coordinated across different departments and functions of the organization, assisting the organization in breaking silos and making more informed business-decisions.
+Organizations need to develop an integrated, agile, and collaborative compliance program and framework like VComply – built on common information architecture and framework.
+VComply’s system and compliance architecture allows for compliance, risk management, and assessment activities to be coordinated across different departments and functions of the organization, assisting the organization in breaking silos and making more informed business decisions.